dgchrt/core2d/README.md

 Opinionated functionality should be implemented in the form of a plugin (under `src/plugin/`).
 Plugins can add features that are domain driven, such as elements that can be reused by multiple apps, but not necessarily by every app.

-*"Everything should be made as simple as possible, but not simpler". - Albert Einstein*

 # Hall of Fame
 Apps created with Core2D:
 - [Asteroids Remake](https://chamun.github.io/asteroids-remake/) ([source](https://github.com/chamun/asteroids-remake))